We believe the key to finding viable treatments for Usher syndrome is the development of a strong Usher syndrome community, our #USHFamily.

 Participating in USH events helps our community grow.
 Just bookmark this page and check back often for the latest programs and events.

 Usher syndrome is the most common form of hereditary deaf-blindness.
-A broad alliance of institutions presents the 4th International Scientific Symposium on Usher Syndrome and the International Patient Symposium (10th Annual USH Connections Conference) at the Johannes Gutenberg University of Mainz, Germany.
+A broad alliance of institutions presents the 4th International Scientific Symposium on Usher Syndrome and the International Patient Symposium (10th Annual USH Connections Conference) in Mainz, Germany.